Environments

 To create an environment:

-1. Select the next to Configurations on the left pane, and then select Environments.
+1. Select an organization, and then select Configurations Environments.

 3. Enter an Environment name.

-5. (Optional) Select Approvers if you want to have a manual approval required before deployment.
+• Select Approvers if you want to require a manual approval before deployment.

-6. (Optional) Select ADD KEY/VALUE to enter any Properties and secrets you want to associate with the environment.
+• Select Add key/value to enter any Properties and secrets you want associated with the environment.
 For more information, refer to properties configuration and properties in an environment.

 Create environment